(1967 – 2020)

 Tyler Jacks is interested in the genetic events contributing to the development of cancer, and his group has created a series of mouse strains engineered to carry mutations in genes known to be involved in human cancers.

-Chris A. Kaiser analyzes protein folding and trafficking in cells.
+Before closing his lab, Chris A. Kaiser analyzed protein folding and trafficking in cells.

 Michael T. Laub explores how bacterial cells process information and regulate their own growth and proliferation, as well as how these information-processing capabilities have evolved.